teratide/dremio-accelerated/README.md

-# Dremio
+# Dremio Accelerated

-Dremio enables organizations to unlock the value of their data.

-## Documentation

-Documentation is available at https://docs.dremio.com.
+Integrates Fletcher into Dremio.

-## Quickstart: How to build and run Dremio
+## Quickstart: How to build and run Dremio Accelerated

 ### (a) Prerequisites